 GeneCards Summary for PRKCE Gene

-PRKCE (Protein Kinase C, Epsilon) is a Protein Coding gene.
-Among its related pathways are Immune System and DAG and IP3 signaling.
+PRKCE (Protein Kinase C Epsilon) is a Protein Coding gene.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCB.

 UniProtKB/Swiss-Prot for PRKCE Gene